urbanslug/blog/posts/2019-07-21-Justifying-SHA256-in-Graphite.md

 Graphite's underlying graph implementation is an adjacency hash table, a complicated way of saying that graphite uses a [hash table] to implement the graph.
-The keys of the hash table are SHA256 hashes of the concatenation of the sequence, a plus symbol, and the offset.
+The keys of the hash table are SHA256 hashes of the concatenation of: the *sequence*, a *plus symbol(+)*, and the *offset*.

-Hashes also grant us outgoing edge representations, constant time lookups for some queries, and eliminate duplicates.
+Hashes also grant us outgoing edge representations, constant time lookups for queries of known sequence and position, and eliminate duplicates.

-# Cost of hashing
+# Computational Cost of Hashing
+We have to compute a hash to uniquely identify each variation and we have to store each hash twice: first, as a *key* in the adjacency hash table; and second, as  a field in the variation `structure` *value*.
+We must therefore examine the time and space costs of hashing.

 ## Time
-I couldn't find any useful cost data on either the [SHA-2 racket implementation] or SHA-2 the algorithm but being a string algorithm you can assume it works in O(n) time, n being the length of the string being hashed.
+I couldn't find any useful cost data on either the [SHA-2 racket implementation] or [SHA-2], the algorithm itself, but being a string algorithm you can assume it works in O(n) time, n being the length of the string being hashed.

-This isn't worrying to me because hashing is a one off cost which hasn't proved expensive with the data I've tested it on so far.
+This isn't worrying because hashing is a one off cost which has proved inexpensive with the current variation data-set.

 ## Space
 This is more of a concern because we expect graphs to grow with time.

-A SHA 256 hash takes the same amount of space as a 32 characters string (8*32=256) therefore in variations containing sequences below 32 nucleotides long we store a hash that is larger than the variation we are hashing.
+A SHA 256 hash takes the same amount of space as a 32 characters string (8*32=256).
+Therefore, for variations with sequences fewer than 32 nucleotides, we store a hash that is larger than the variation we are hashing (ignoring the plus symbol and offset).
 This is exemplified in SNP data.

 ## Graph comparison
 A nice effect from hashing is that we can compare simple graphs derived from the same reference by comparing their hashes.
+It goes without saying that there are better or more general ways to perform graph comparison.

-# Probability of collision
+# Probability of Collision
 We can approximate the probability of a collision using the function P(n) = 1-e<sup>-n<sup>2</sup>/(2d)</sup>.
 Where *n is the sample size* and *d is the total number of "buckets"*.